amolkpatil22/ICAC/README.md

 # ICAC (Intelligent Care Access Center)

-Welcome to the README file for the Orthopedic Clinic website project.
 This document provides an overview of the project, its features, setup instructions, and other relevant information.

 Table of Contents
 Project Overview